-Half way through the season, archaeological filmmaker Archaeosoup Productions visited the project and, with the help of fantastic drone footage by Clive Winward, has produced this 15 minute dramatic video of what we have learnt so far in this first of hopefully many seasons ahead.
+Half way through the 2017 fieldwork season, archaeological film-maker Archaeosoup Productions (Marc) visited the project and, with the help of fantastic drone footage by Clive Winward, has produced this 15 minute dramatic video of what we have learnt so far in this first of hopefully many seasons ahead.
 Project director Adam Mead explains the context of the project, its strategy and methods.

 “What an amazing video, beautifully produced.”